Python Tooling Explained

 What is PyPA (Python Packaging Authority)?

-PyPA is the working group that maintains core Python packaging tools including pip, setuptools, wheel, and twine.
+PyPA (Python Packaging Authority) is the working group that maintains core Python packaging tools like pip, setuptools, wheel, twine, and virtualenv.

 What is PyPI (Python Package Index)?

-PyPI is the official repository where Python developers publish and discover installable packages via pip and uv.
+PyPI is the official Python Package Index where developers publish and discover installable packages, installable via pip, uv, and other tools.

 What is Python?